Welcome to the Virginia Beginning Farmer & Rancher Coalition

 During the spring and summer of 2015, members of the VBFRC interviewed the owners of five farms across Virginia to ask about their experiences and enterprises.
 Each farmer discussed how they got started in farming, their primary products and markets, labor practices, and a variety of other topics related to their farms.
 These conversations were recorded for the purpose of creating videos that will help beginning and established farmers and ranchers in Virginia learn more about other Virginia farmers while gaining valuable information about how different farms are operated.
 To view these videos, visit our YouTube channel.

-The Virginia Beginning Farmer & Rancher Coalition Program is a state-wide and coalition-based Extension program housed in Virginia Tech’s Department of Agricultural, Leadership, and Community Education.
-Funding was sponsored by the Beginning Farmer and Rancher Development Program (BFRDP) of the USDA National Institute of Food and Agriculture (NIFA) Award #2015-70017-22887.
-For more information, contact Kim Niewolny, Program Director and Extension Specialist, at email@example.com or 540-231-5784.
+The Virginia Beginning Farmer & Rancher Coalition is a state-wide and coalition-based Extension program, housed in Virginia Tech’s Department of Agricultural, Leadership, and Community Education.
+Funding was sponsored by the Beginning Farmer and Rancher Development Program (BFRDP) of the USDA National Institute of Food and Agriculture (NIFA) Award #2017-70011-26861, and the Southern Risk Management Education Center Grant #545015.
+For more information about the program, contact Katie Trozzo, Program Coordinator, at firstname.lastname@example.org or 540-231-4582.
+For other questions, contact Kim Niewolny, Program Director, at email@example.com.

 For website updates, such as broken links, please contact firstname.lastname@example.org